Running and Debugging Node.js

-Choose the newly created Node.js configuration in the Select run/debug configuration drop-down list on the toolbar and click next to it.
+Select the newly created Node.js configuration from the Select run/debug configuration list on the toolbar and click next to it.
 The application starts, and the Run window opens showing the application output.

 If you are using a logging tool like morgan in your application and this tool writes logs to a file, you can see these logs in the Console tab of the Run tool window.

 To manage logs when running a Node.js application